rctruta/week2-devops/README.md

 ```
 They seem to be working!

-Let's create a Docker Compose Manifest to orchestrate our services
+Let's create a Docker Compose Manifest to orchestrate our services.
+To accomplish this, create a new file
+`docker-compose.yml` with the content below.

+`nano docker-compose.yml` -- and edit the file with the content below:

 ```
 version: "3.7"